samuel-pratt/bc-ferries-api/README.md

 Add your project here if it uses the BC Ferries API.

 - [BC Ferry Times](https://apps.apple.com/ca/app/id1615899209): An iOS app to get the latest ferry schedule and sailing capacities.
+- [MMM BC Ferries](https://github.com/stonecrown/MMM-BCFerries): A MagicMirror2 module that displays the current info for scheduled sailings of a specified BC Ferries route.